solv-finance/solv-v2-voucher/packages/solv-token/README.md

 # solv-token

-This package contains the source code for the creation of the standard ERC-20 `SOLV` token, with the basic attributes as follows:
+This package contains the source code for the creation of the standard ERC-20 token `SOLV`, with the basic attributes as follows:

 - `name`: Solv
 - `symbol`: SOLV